 Participant A shared that it would be three years in February since her dog passed away.
 She explained that one minute the dog was fine, and then it stopped eating.
 They took the dog to the vet and discovered it had kidney failure.
 During the COVID pandemic, her mother was living with them and had pulmonary fibrosis, which made it a very lonely time, especially for her mother.
 “We called our dog ‘doctor dog’ or ‘nursery dog’ because she was always with my mom.
 When we knew it was getting close to my mother’s death, the dog laid beside her like always, but when she took her last breath, the dog just sat straight up.
 We knew for sure she was gone after that.
 She just knew.”
 Participant A felt that the vet may have given them false hope with IV treatments, as the dog was not improving.
 They called her daughter home because of her strong bond with the dog.
 “We did the IVs with her for like two days, and she had a seizure in my arms.
 So, you know, they suggested we put her down.
 I remember it well because it was during the COVID pandemic, and only two people could go inside.”
 Her daughter waited in the car, feeling overwhelmed.
 Participant A’s story illustrates how her pet was beloved and helped her cope with the dying process of her mother, which is just another reminder of the emotional connections humans can have with pets.
 I think this story also alludes to some unique awareness a dog may have that human beings do not have at the time of death.
 I found that especially interesting.
 In Participant E’s response, I also heard a similar story of wanting to call their child home to say goodbye.
 I believe this shows our natural need for emotional closure as a person or pet dies.
 There are a lot of great resources that talk about why funerals are so important for emotional experience.
 In The Healing Power of Funerals, Johnson states, “A funeral provides an essential ritual that helps individuals confront their loss, share their emotions, and begin the journey toward healing and closure.”

-Participant B discussed the circumstances surrounding his dog’s death at nine years of agedue to stomach cancer.
+Participant B discussed the circumstances surrounding his dog’s death at the age of nine due to stomach cancer.
 “It took about 2-3 months for it to spread before we recognized it was time to put her down.”
 He mentioned that they sought the care of a specific vet they trusted, even driving a distance for it.
 He became emotional while talking about his beloved pet, stating, “Dogs are part of the family.”
 It had only been two months since the dog passed, and he noted that his wife did not want to participate in the interview, indicating that the grief was still fresh.
 He shared a Christmas family memory of the dog burying a bagel in the backyard, saying, “So when we sprinkled the ashes, we buried a bagel near the headstone.
 We are waiting for a bagel tree to grow.”
 Participant B’s response again indicates a profound love for a pet, that you would travel a distance to go to the right doctor to seek counsel.
 As he joked about the bagel tree, I thought how important it was to lift up this memory of something that obviously made the whole family have a good laugh.
 Talking about the good memories is a way we honor people and pets whom we love.
 Sharing these stories can be a great start to bereavement.